Chris Alajajian

-Chris Alajajian (born 31 October 1986) is an Australian-Armenian race car driver.
+Christopher Alajajian (born 31 October 1986) is an Australian-Armenian former race car driver.

+Biography

 Early career

 In 2004 he won the Australian Production Car Championship, becoming the youngest ever driver to win an Australian championship.
 In the same year he also contested some rounds of the Australian Formula 3 Championship with Piccola Scuderia and raced in the Australian GT Performance Car Championship.

 Continuing in Australian Formula 3 in 2005, Alajajian started the year with Astuti Competition, before moving to Protecnica Racing.
 He finished third in the championship.
 Chris also won a number of races in the Australian Performance Car Championship with Protecnica Racing.

-V8 Supercars
+V8 Supercars Development Series

 Alajajian moved to the Fujitsu V8 Supercar Series for 2006.
-At Bathurst on Friday 6 October 2006 Alajajian was involved in an accident that resulted in the death of New Zealand racing driver Mark Porter.
-Porter's car spun in a section at the top of the mountain and was hit from behind by Alajajian and stalled, sitting sideways on the track.
-As fellow driver David Clark came around a blind corner he swerved to try and avoid Porter's car but slid sideways into the drivers door.
-Porter was airlifted to hospital with serious head and chest injuries but died in late afternoon of Sunday 8 October as the feature race was concluding.
-The incident was completely unavoidable as it occurred in a section of track that is blind to following drivers.

-He continued in the Fujitsu V8 Supercar Series 2007 and made a one-off appearance in 2009 and 2013.
+He scored a podium at Queensland Raceway and was involved in Mark Porter's fatal crash at Bathurst later in the season.
+He continued in the Fujitsu V8 Supercar Series 2007, claiming his only race win at the second round at Wakefield Park Raceway.
+He made one-off appearances at the Adelaide Street Circuit in 2009 and 2013.

 A1 Grand Prix

-First Test: In August 2007, Alajajian flew to the Snetterton Motor Racing Circuit in Great Britain to test for A1 Team Lebanon in the A1 Grand Prix series, before jetting back into Sydney in time for the fifth round of the Fujitsu V8s at Oran Park Raceway, west of Sydney.
+In August 2007, Alajajian tested for A1 Team Lebanon in the A1 Grand Prix series at Snetterton Circuit.
+Alajajian made his race debut in the series at the Dutch round in the 2007–08 season.

-The test in the 550 hp A1GP car was recognition of Alajajian's prowess behind the wheel of open-wheeled cars, finishing as high as second in the opening round of the 2007 Australian Formula 3 Championship – run in conjunction with the Australian round of the 2006–07 A1GP at Eastern Creek in February 2007.

-Racing: Chris made his debut in the series at the Dutch round in the 2007–08 season.
 After missing round 2 in Brno, he raced the next 4 rounds, being in a points scoring position in New Zealand before being hit from behind, and was 2nd quickest in Rookie Qualifying at Eastern Creek.

 Mini Challenge

-Alajajian moved to the Australian Mini Challenge later in 2009 where he finished second in the championship.
-His prize for that will be a trip to Spain with series champion Paul Stokell to represent Australia in the Mini Challenge World Finals in early 2010.
-In 2010 he won the Australian Championship.
+Alajajian finished runner-up in the Australian Mini Challenge in 2009 and won the championship in 2010.
+He represented Australia in the 2010 European MINI Challenge in Spain.